NZS-USYD/CyberSec/README.md

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running?In order to access the Kibana dashboard via ELK server use the following url:_ `http://52.251.126.104:5601/`

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._